How to move to the UK: Step by step guide

 Moving to the UK from Europe

-If you’re from the EU or an EEA country, the processes for entering and remaining in the UK are changing on 1 January 2021 due to Brexit.
+If you’re from the EU or an EEA country, the processes for entering and remaining in the UK have changed on the 1 January 2021 due to Brexit.
 The process you’ll need to follow will depend on when you arrive in the UK, how long you plan to stay, and what you’re intending to do.
 For working stays of 6 months or more you’ll likely need a visa.
 Get all the latest on this, on the UK government website.

 Step 2: Manage your finances